mageprince/magento2-extrafee/README.md

 Magento 2 Add Extra Fee To Order
 ==============================

 "Extra Fee" is an extension for add extra fee to order of your Magento 2 online store.
-Let your customers see the extra fee on cart page, checkout page, Invoice and Creditmemo.
+Let your customers see the extra fee on cart page, checkout page, Invoice, Creditmemo, Order emails and Order prints.

 Installation instructions
 =========================